Marist Brothers College Rosalie Buildings

 Marist Brothers College Rosalie Buildings are heritage-listed Roman Catholic monastery and school buildings at Fernberg Road, Rosalie, City of Brisbane, Queensland, Australia.
 They are also known as Marist Brothers' Monastery and Marist College.
 They were added to the Queensland Heritage Register on 18 September 2008.

 The school closed in November 2008 due to declining student numbers.
-However, the campus contains to be used by the Marist Brothers and the local Catholic parish.
+However, the campus continues to be used by the Marist Brothers and the local Catholic parish.